 As for Pennywise, Swedish actor Bill Skarsgard creates an impressive incarnation of evil that is both horrifyingly hideous and comedic.
 He holds his own against great expectations and is wonderfully obscured by great makeup and digital effects.
 He also adds a real menacing physicality that makes him quite animalistic.
 Is it like Tim Curry’s performance?
 Curry is a bona fide scene stealer whose infectious personality enhance everything he does so it’s not totally fair to make a comparison between the two.
 Skarsgard has created his own version of this creature and has done so commendably, but he can never be Tim Curry.
 But that’s not a bad thing, for this Pennywise is something new and Curry’s interpretation will always remain classic.
 It is like comparing Cesar Romero’s to Heath Ledger’s Joker, both great yet different embodiments of an iconic character.

-IT proves once more the everlasting significance of Stephen King’s output and is at once a frightening, funny and thought provoking tale.
-With King’s story as a launchpad, the filmmakers and cast have taken a widely celebrated story and brought it to life in very entertaining fashion.
-IT is a reaffirmation of good horror storytelling with brilliant sprinkles of the everyday life.
+IT proves once more the everlasting significance of Stephen King’s output and is at once a frightening, funny and thought-provoking tale.
+With King’s story as a launchpad, the filmmakers and cast have taken a widely celebrated story and brought it to life in a very entertaining fashion.
+IT is a reaffirmation of good horror storytelling with brilliant sprinkles of everyday life.
 As an outing at the theatre it is certainly a bloody excursion, but one you’ll be glad to have partaken in.